ovh/tatwebui-plugin-releaseview/README.md

 #release:test #attr:EU #attr:CA #date:2015-12-24 a title
 ```

-And replies to complete information about release :
+And replies to complete informations about release :

 ```
 #fix: a fix here